interledger-deprecated/five-bells-ledger/docs/documentation.md

 -----------------
 _When no mutually trusted trader is available, ledgers can fall back to a type M payment._

 In a type M payment, the trader is untrusted.
-The payment is **not** atomic and the trader takes on the payment risk.
+The payment is **not** atomic and the trader takes on the settlement risk.
 However, sender and recipient are still protected against a malicious trader.
 The worst a malicious trader can do is delay causing the payment to fail after a timeout.

 ![Type M Payment.svg](https://www.filepicker.io/api/file/KJUh2o5iS3q3o2oiHKww)